larryjustin/OSUCS290/README.md

   * 5 points: CSS selectors maintain low complexity (i.e. they're only as specific as they need to be)

 In addition to your programming assignment grade, you will receive a pass/fail grade for your code blog entry, included in the code blog portion of your grade.

+# Acknowledgements

+This assignment was originally developed by [Rob Hess](https://github.com/robwhess) for CS 290 at Oregon State University and is reused with permission.